Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Tinkering

   * Making things work.
 Making things stop to work, too, if you prefer.
+That's also how you learn to use any kind of apparatus, including vehicles, including animals.

 * Will